 If you would like to get involved in this project, help with some research or can add something to the knowledge we’ve already discovered, it would be great to hear from you.
 We have been in touch with quite a number of relatives and new information is constantly emerging.
 We have also established contacts in Germany, Belgium, Turkey and Australia.
 Significantly we have discovered that at least two of our men, discharged from the army through illness are buried locally in unmarked graves and their miltary service has no formal recognition.
 We are very pleased that recently this has been rectified for one of them, Arthur Mace, who lived on Thurso Street.
 We are always keen to raise awareness of the project and more than happy to talk to schools, workplaces or community groups about it.
 We recently collaborated with Ernest Bevin College as part of their submission to BBC School Report and were thrilled at how engaged the young people were.
 Have a look below at the brilliant short film they made.
 We have just begun working on an extensive project with Burntwood School which will see Year 9 students learn about and contribute to communicating the First World War history of this area through creating digital outputs and art-working a Summerstown182 timeline.
-I’m Geoff and can be contacted via email@example.com.
+Geoff Simmons is the Heritage Coordinator of this project and can be contacted at email@example.com.